Implicit transaction costs and the fundamental theorems of asset pricing: Introduction

-The prices $A(t,y)$ and $B(t,y)$ are assumed to be $C^2$ in the traded volume and, $A(t,0)$, $B(t,0)$ positive c\'adl\'ag locally bounded semimartingales. $A(t,0)$ and $B(t,0)$ are marginal prices corresponding to an infinitesimal purchase or sale.
-The admissible trading strategies are c\'adl\'ag predictable and c\'agl\'ad adapted and have bounded quadratic variation.
-The self-financing condition is composed of the usual standard self-financing condition, implicit transaction costs, price impact as measured by the comovement of the mid-price with the trading strategy, and the bid-ask spread impact captured by the comovement of the bid-ask spread with the trading strategy.
+The prices $A(t,y)$ and $B(t,y)$ are supposed to be equal to $M(t,y)+\frac{1}{2}P(t,y)$ and $M(t,y)-\frac{1}{2}P(t,y)$. $M(t,y)$ and $P(t,y)$ are assumed to be non-negative and $C^2$ in the traded volume and $M(t,0)$, $P(t,0)$ c\'adl\'ag locally bounded semimartingales. $M(t,0)$ and $P(t,0)$ give the marginal mid-price and the marginal bid-ask spread corresponding to an infinitesimal purchase or sale.
+The admissible trading strategies are allowed to be c\'adl\'ag predictable and c\'agl\'ad adapted with bounded quadratic variation and finitely many jumps.
+The self-financing condition is composed of the usual standard self-financing condition, bid-ask spread part, and the price impact measured by the changes in the price that are created when trading on a given asset.

+Our approach is strickly related to the works of Bank \& Baum (2004), \c{C}etin \textit{et al.} (2004), Jarrow (1992) and Jarrow (1994).
+A common feature of these works is that the trades of the large traders have an impact on prices.
+Here, as in \c{C}etin \textit{et al.} (2004), prices are assumed to depend only on the investors' current trade.